Author Index

 Herbert J. Gans

-Herbert J. Gans is the Robert S. Lynd Professor of Sociology at Columbia University.
+Herbert J. Gans is the Robert S. Lynd professor of sociology at Columbia University.
 His most recent book is People, Plans, and Policies: Essays on Poverty, Racism, and Other National Urban Problems (1991).

 Heiner Ganssmann